If you think you can't do something, prove it

 An example of this might be becoming the President of your country - it’s physically possible, but (probably) doesn’t feel actually possible.
 When the probability of something is low enough, we tend to just round it to zero.
 Then we’re astounded when it happens because we forgot that it was even possible.

-I think this question helps my confidence because it reminds me that my past self would find the fact that I'm a software developer and runner pretty astounding.1 My past self wouldn't have believed it was possible to become who I am today.
+I think this question helps my confidence because it reminds me that my past self would find the fact that I’m a software engineer and runner pretty astounding.
+My past self wouldn’t have believed it was possible to become who I am today.

 Why?
-Part of it was a misunderstanding of the skills that programming requires (it isn't math).2 But I think the main reason was a lack of prior evidence - I had zero background in programming and had always found endurance exercise to feel terrible.
-My current self didn't fit into the narrative of my past self, so they couldn't see a path from A to B.
+Part of it was a misunderstanding of the skills that programming requires (it isn’t math).1 But I think the main reason was a lack of prior evidence - I had zero background in programming and hated anything to do with endurance to feel terrible.
+My current self didn’t obviously extend from the narrative of my past self, so they couldn’t see a path from A to B.

 Asking whether my past self would find me astounding helps me tap into the evidence I’ve gathered running those experiments myself.
 Similarly, you’ve probably proven a lot to yourself, but just don’t remember it well.
 If you find it difficult to be confident about an uncertain future, ask yourself whether your past self would you astounding.